Conditional Local Importance by Quantile Expectations: Simulated Experiments

-In this data, $v_1$ should not be important when $v_3<0$ and $v_2$ should not be important when $v_3>0$.
-We build a Random Forest model and again extract LIME, SHAP, CLIP and CLIQUE values, with the results shown in Figure \ref{fig:regint_patch}.
-The trends are similar to previous findings: CLIP and CLIQUE align with the expected relationships, while LIME fails to do so.
-As in Section~\ref{sub:and}, SHAP values show differences between the two regions, but most values remain nonzero for the region where no $v_1$ importance is expected.
-A unique observation for this regression problem is that CLIP and CLIQUE show a quadratic relationship with data values when they are locally important.
+In this data, $v_1$ should not be important{is conditionally unimportant} when $v_3<0$ and $v_2$ should not be important{is conditionally unimportant} when $v_3>0$.
+We build a Random Forest model and again extract LIME, SHAP, ICI and CLIQUE values, with the results shown in Figure~\ref{fig:regint}.
+The trends are similar to previous findings: CLIQUE satisfies{offers information reflecting} property~\ref{P1} while LIME, SHAP, and ICI fail to{which is novel with respect to information from LIME, SHAP, and ICI}.
+As in Section~\ref{ss3:and}, SHAP values show differences between the two regions, but most values remain nonzero for the region where no $v_1$ importance is expected.